covid19-thane/faq/README.md

 -----------------
 No :/

-2.New Cases are shown Zero!
+2.New Cases are not being shown!
 -
-Yes, while the data is being updated, dashboard shows 0 new cases!
+Yes, while the data is being updated, dashboard shows ( ↑ 🔃 ) instead of new cases!
 So please visit back after some time.
 Usually it is due to delayed press reports.

 3.Are the Numbers on the Dashboard Real or Fake?